 Although tropical rain forests now cover just 2 percent of the globe, they are home to more than half the world’s living plant and animal species.
 According to a report by the United States’ National Academy of Sciences, a 4-square-mile (1,000 hectare) patch of rain forest contains up to 1,500 species of flowering plants, as many as 750 species of trees, 125 species of mammals, 400 species of birds, 150 species of butterflies, 100 species of reptiles, and 60 species of amphibians.

 The Plants of the Rainforest.
 A tropical greenhouse More than two thirds of the world's plant species are found in the tropical rainforests: plants that provide shelter and food for rainforest animals as well as taking part in the gas exchanges which provide much of the world's oxygen supply.
 Rainforest plants live in a warm humid environment that allows an enormous variation rare in more temperate climates: some like the orchids have beautiful flowers adapted to attract the profusion of forest insects.
 Competition at ground level for light and food has lead to evolution of plants which live on the branches of other plants, or even strangle large trees to fight for survival.
 The aerial plants often gather nourishment from the air itself using so-called 'air roots';.
 The humidity of the rainforest encourages such adaptations which would be impossible in most temperate forests with their much drier conditions.
 Flora Fauna Web - Flora Glossary.
 Tropical Rainforest Plants.

 What do plants have in common?
 There are two big biochemical processes on Earth: Photosynthesis and Respiration.
 Plants also have cell walls that are made of cellulose.
 Not only do you see plants everywhere in the real world, but they are also all over the scientific world.
 On a non-scientific level, farmers have been observing plants for thousands of years.

 National Botanic Garden (US Capitol Video) The Canopy 1a.
-Flora - Save the Amazon Rainforest.
+Flora - Save the Amazon Rainforest | Save the Amazon Rainforest.
 The Amazon rainforest has a huge live collection of flora species.
 Botanical experts say that in 2.5 acres of the forest you can find 700 different species of trees and twice that number of plants.
 One of the most awesome things you will notice is that the forest has a high density of trees and they are very tall.
 Many trees reach 130 meters high (some species reach 200 feet), and under they form a shadowed place where at times is hard to see the sun.
 The high canopy of the Amazon rainforest is a very unknown place even for most botanists and until recently very few researches have even explored this hard to reach area of the forest.
 Although it may be hard to believe, the soil of the Amazon rainforest is very poor in nutrients.

 They are also found on every continent, except Antarctica.
+That’s pretty amazing!
 You’re probably thinking “I know all there is to know about bananas; I eat them for breakfast and can make delicious banana bread.”
 Habitation: Found in Central America, South America, Africa, Southeast Asia and non-tropical regions like the United States thanks to modern agricultural technologies.
 Known for their beauty, orchids are the largest family of plants in the world.
 What would you do if you couldn’t have that cup of coffee in the morning?
 View all posts by Allyson Koerner →